-The Dreamland presents a selection of groundbreaking, rare, and remarkable science fiction films from Europe.
+The Dreamland presents a selection of essential and under the radar science fiction films from Europe.

 Director: Andrei Tarkovsky

 Starring: Natalya Bondarchuk, Donatas Banionis, Yuri Yarvet

 Runtime: 166 min., USSR.

 In the near future, the polar ice caps have melted and laid waste to the world.
 A small ruling class emerges jealously guarding the remains of civilizations, while the deeply religious masses, born “degenerate” from the toxic air and water, are driven into camps or kept as servants.
 They await a savior.
 Suddenly a man emerges.
 He is seeking a museum that becomes accessible for only one week a year, when the sea levels drop and the oceans part—and he is seeking faith in a world without salvation.

 Moody, terrifying, and hallucinatory, VISITOR TO A MUSEUM is perhaps the most acclaimed film of Konstantin Lopushansky, a protege of Andrei Tarkovsky.
 (Church of Film)

 Language: Russian w/ English subtitles